Unisergius/meetballs-codefirst-with-drizzleorm/README.md

 **Rule of thumb**: treat migrations like any other code—review them, name them clearly, and never edit an applied migration; create a follow‑up migration instead.

+1) Use a naming convention together with your team and stick to it.
+Here's mine:
+   1) IE. table names are plural and snake case.
+   2) In code: a single registry variable is singular.
+   3) Columns are singular and snake case.
+   4) In an app with backoffice and login system, I always use audit fields like datetime "created_at", integer "created_by_user_id" references tables users, datetime "updated_at", integer "updated_by_user_id" references table users.
+Audit fields are a must to figure out problems.

 ## Note about DrizzleORM

 Drizzle’s migration tool doesn’t currently include a built‑in “revert” or “rollback” command.
 Instead, you have a couple of options: